This Product is manufactured by MAPFRE Middlesea p.l.c.

 This depends on the scheme you choose, and is detailed on the Table of Benefits:

-- Europa Scheme covers treatment in Malta on full refund of maximum payable fees; and in Europe if the same / similar treatment is not available in any hospital in Malta
+- Europa Scheme covers treatment in Malta on full refund of approved fees; and in Europe if the same / similar treatment is not available in any hospital in Malta.

-- Hospital Scheme covers treatment in Malta on full refund of maximum payable fees; and limited cover worldwide
+- Hospital Scheme covers treatment in Malta on full refund of approved fees; and limited cover worldwide.

-- International Scheme covers treatment worldwide on full refund of maximum payable fees.
+- International Scheme covers treatment worldwide on full refund of approved fees.
 In the USA and Canada limited cover applies for emergency treatment only.

-If you are insured on a group policy, the list of benefits and cover limits may be different from the ones available on this website.
+If you are insured on a group policy, the Table of Benefits may differ from those available on this website.
 Please refer to the Table of Benefits available from your group administrator.

 Can I include my dependants in my policy?